 If you want to see the glacier in the most relaxing way possible then a scenic cruise is your best option.
 Of course, there are many different cruises available with the main difference between them all being how long the cruise is and how many glaciers you’ll get to see.

 The shortest cruise leaves from the boardwalk area and only lasts for around 40 minutes to an hour.
-These cruises are a great short but sweet option that visits the Perito Moreno Glacier only before letting you walk around some of the different balconies and walkways for different views of the glacier.
+Cruises such as this one is a great short-but-sweet option that visits the Perito Moreno Glacier only before letting you walk around some of the different balconies and walkways for different views of the glacier.
 You can book it here in advance.

-There are a heap of other cruise options you can check out!
+There is a heap of other cruise options you can check out here!

 The BEST Perito Moreno Glacier Tour